jhondesignee/furry-ecs/README.md

 ## Documentation

-Check out the [Documentation](DOCS.md) for more details of each member
+- Check out the [API reference](docs/api.md) for more details of each member

+- See also a detailed [tutorial](docs/tutorial.md) for each feature